Public and Community Involvement and Engagement Panel

 - Working as a team for the greater good.

 By acting as our critical friends and by sharing their skills, knowledge and personal experiences of healthcare with us and our partners, panel members add so much value to our work.
-To learn more about this click on the tab below.
+Our panel helps us to:

 - Bring public perspectives and insights that enable us to improve the health and wellbeing of the all the citizens and communities of Greater Manchester.